 View Cezanne’s Full Profile →

-My name is Cezanne Bianco, an MPH student with a concentration in Epidemiology and Biostatistics.
-I am thrilled to be attending Berkeley where I hope to connect two passions of mine – data analysis and public health.
-I aspire for these passions to translate into a career as an infectious disease epidemiologist, working both locally and in developing countries to protect the health of vulnerable populations.
-I graduated from UC Irvine where I studied Public Health Policy.
-During my gap year, I worked at the Orange County Health Care Agency as a Public Health Emergency Preparedness (PHEP) funded contract employee in response to international Zika outbreaks.
-My time working in public health at the local level has solidified my passion for working with vulnerable populations and learning about communicable disease control and prevention.
-Aside from public health, I love learning about other cultures and languages.
-I will be working in Brazil next summer on a Zika project and learning Portuguese.
+Cezanne Bianco is an MPH student in Epidemiology/Biostatistics.
+She is thrilled to be attending Berkeley where she hopes to connect two passions—data analysis and public health.
+She plans to work as an infectious disease epidemiologist, working both locally and in developing countries to protect the health of vulnerable populations.
+Cezanne graduated from UC Irvine where she studied Public Health Policy.
+She worked at the Orange County Health Care Agency as a Public Health Emergency Preparedness (PHEP) funded contract employee in response to international Zika outbreaks.
+Aside from public health, she loves learning about other cultures and languages. she will be working in Brazil next summer on a Zika project and learning Portuguese.

 View Dorothy’s Full Profile →

-Dorothy Chen grew up in the South Bay Area and graduated from Johns Hopkins University with a B.A. in Public Health Studies.
-She is currently a first year MPH student in Epidemiology and Biostatistics, interested in the long term health impacts of Adverse Childhood Experiences (ACEs), refugee health in the context of man-made humanitarian crises, and program evaluation in resource-constrained settings.
+Dorothy Chen grew up in the South Bay Area and graduated from Johns Hopkins University with a BA in Public Health Studies.
+She is currently a first-year MPH student in Epidemiology and Biostatistics, interested in the long term health impacts of Adverse Childhood Experiences, refugee health in the context of man-made humanitarian crises, and program evaluation in resource-constrained settings.